Newport News, Virginia: Cityscape

 The city's downtown area was part of the earliest developed area which was initially incorporated as an independent city in 1896.
-The earlier city portions also included the "East End" or "Southeast" community, which was predominantly African-American, the "North End" and the shipyard and coal piers.
+The earlier city portions also included the "East End" or "Southeast" community, which was predominantly black American, the "North End" and the shipyard and coal piers.
 The town of Kecoughtan in Elizabeth City County was annexed by Newport News in 1927, extending the city along Hampton Roads from Salter's Creek to Pear Avenue.
 After World War II, public housing projects and lower income housing were built to improve housing in what came to be known as the East End or "The Bottom" by locals.
 The city expanded primarily westward where land was available and highways were built.
 While the shipyard and coal facilities, and other smaller harbor-oriented businesses have remained vibrant, the downtown area went into substantial decline.
 Crime problems have plagued the nearby lower-income residential areas.

 West of the traditional downtown area, another early portion of the city was developed as Huntington Heights.
 In modern times been called the North End.
 Developed primarily between 1900 and 1935, North End features a wealth of architectural styles and eclectic vernacular building designs.
 Extending along west to the James River Bridge approaches, it includes scenic views of the river.
 A well-preserved community, the North End is an historic district listed on the National Register of Historic Places and the Virginia Landmarks Register.

 The 1958 merger by mutual agreement with the City of Warwick removed the political boundary, which was adjacent to Mercury Boulevard.
 This major north–south roadway carries U.S. Route 258 between the James River Bridge and the Coliseum-Central area of adjacent Hampton.
 At the time, the county was mostly rural, although along Warwick Boulevard north of the Mercury Boulevard, Hilton Village was developed during World War I as a planned community.
 Beyond this point to the west, much of the city takes on a suburban nature.
 Many neighborhoods have been developed, some around a number of former small towns.
 Miles of waterfront along the James River, and tributaries such as Deep Creek and Lucas Creek, are occupied by higher-end single family homes.
 In many sections, wooded land and farms gave way to subdivisions.
 Even at the northwestern reaches, furthest from the traditional downtown area, some residential development has occurred.
 Much land has been set aside for natural protection, with recreational and historical considerations.
 Along with some newer residential areas, major features of the northwestern end include the reservoirs of the Newport News Water System (which include much of the Warwick River), the expansive Newport News Park, a number of public schools, and the military installations of Fort Eustis and a small portion of the Naval Weapons Station Yorktown.